canjs/canjs/docs/can-canjs/can-core.md

 npm install can-define can-set can-connect can-component can-stache can-route --save
 ```

-Lets export each one a bit more.
+Lets explore each one a bit more.

 ## can-compute